The Mighty Blueberry

 Blueberries are high in fibre, and this can help maintain healthy digestion and reduce constipation.
 Fibre also helps with feeling full, which helps with eating less, helping with weight loss efforts.

 Fighting urinary tract infections

 Women often deal with urinary tract infections (UTIs).
 It was always believed that the acidity of cranberry juice treated UTIs.
 Still, modern research shows the anti-adhesives in cranberry juice prevent bacteria from infecting the bladder.
-Blueberries have these same anti-adhesives and can, and it is believed that blueberries can be effective too.
+Blueberries have these same anti-adhesives and can, and blueberries are believed to be effective too.

 Healthy bones & skin

 Blueberries contain several minerals and vitamins that support building and maintaining healthy bones.
 Low vitamin K levels have been linked to a higher risk of bone fracture, as vitamin K intake helps improve calcium absorption.
 Our bodies rely on vitamin C to function effectively.
-Vitamin C protects our skin's elasticity and prevents skin damage from UV and environmental pollution.
+Vitamin C protects our skin's elasticity and prevents UV and environmental pollution damage.

 Eat more blueberries

 Blueberries freeze well, making them easy to get and eat the whole year.
 Blueberries are a superfood, nutritious and versatile.
 They are easy to integrate into your diet, in smoothies, salads, or as a snack.